 Sun (and Skull) Protection

-Moleskin for blisters, knife, adhesive bandages, compress dressings, antiseptic wipes, bandana, fire starter, waterproof matches, toilet paper, elastic bandage, duct tape, anti-inflammatory drug (for a sprained ankle, headache, etc.), heat reflective emergency survival blanket, duct tape, and water purification tablets.
-These items should get you through most predicaments.
+Moleskin is the classic for blisters, but our new favorite is Wuru Wool.
+It’s a light, comfortable, blister-preventing workhorse.
+A knife, adhesive bandages, compress dressings, antiseptic wipes, bandana, fire starter, waterproof matches, toilet paper, elastic bandage, duct tape, anti-inflammatory drugs (for a sprained ankle, headache, etc.), heat reflective emergency survival blanket, duct tape, and water purification tablets are items that should get you through most predicaments.

-Even in summer, bring a warm hat and gloves.
-It is almost always cold at 14,000 feet, no matter if it’s scorching down low.
-Gloves also come in handy for sudden snowfall, or for hand protection while scrambling.
+Even in the summer, bring a warm hat and gloves.
+It is almost always cold at 14,000 feet even if it’s scorching down below.
+Gloves also come in handy for sudden snowfall or for hand protection while scrambling.

 Climbing thousands of vertical feet requires serious fuel on the ascent and descent.
-Pack dense, easy-to-carry, high-calorie foods like nuts, meal bars, cheese, beef jerky, sausage.
+Pack dense, easy-to-carry, high-calorie foods like nuts, meal bars, cheese, beef jerky, or sausage.
 Some hikers love a candy bar at the top—why not?
-Option: stow a delicious snack at the car or tent, for afterwards, like an electrolyte beverage and fresh fruit.
+Also consider stowing a delicious snack at the car or tent for afterwards, like an electrolyte beverage and fresh fruit.

-Dehydration: avoid it.
+Avoid dehydration.
 Use a bladder—not bottles.
 The hose provides hands-free, easy access.
 A 2- or 3-liter bladder is good, depending on the distance.
-Consider carrying a second form of water purification in addition to purification tablets, such as the Katadyn Hiker Pro Water Microfilter.
+Consider carrying a second form of water purification in addition to purification tablets, such as the Katadyn Hiker Water Microfilter.
 Prior to a long trip, study maps and trip reports to estimate at which miles you will have access to a fresh water source.

 Headlamp (and Weather)